This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Looking for a glaze for pumpkin bread?
-This recipe is the best way to take your loaf to the next level!
 This delicious maple glaze has a sweet, nuanced flavor and sets up beautifully.
-It’s ideal for drizzling over any type of quick bread and it comes together quickly.
+It’s ideal for drizzling over any quick bread, and it comes together quickly.
 In just 5 minutes, you’ve got a thick, bakery-style glaze.

 What’s the best glaze for pumpkin bread?
 We think this easy maple glaze takes the cake, with just a few ingredients and a quick prep time.
-It also sets nicely at room temperature so it stays solid instead of becoming sticky like other glazes.
+It also sets nicely at room temperature, so it stays solid instead of becoming sticky like other glazes.
 Here are the ingredients you’ll need:

 • Powdered sugar